ERuby: Comments tags

-This is the same as a comment in Ruby.
-All Ruby code after the # is ignored and generates nothing.
+Ruby uses the same comment tags as eRuby, and all code after # is ignored, thereby generating nothing.

 Other tags

-Other things common in eRuby are simply common in Ruby, such as string substitution with #{string_name}, which is similar in languages such as Perl or PHP.
+There are other tags common in both eRuby and Ruby, such as string substitution with #{string_name}, which is similar in languages such as Perl or PHP.

-Newlines in eRuby can be suppressed by adding a hyphen at the beginning of the end tag delimiter.
-For example:
+Newlines in eRuby can be suppressed by adding a hyphen at the beginning of a end tag delimiter.

+The following is an example of the value of @name getting printed twice in the same line: